 At Holy Family, this begins in Early Years Foundation Stage, with the development of a high quality programme planned within Mathematics.

 At Holy Family School, the skills taught in the National Curriculum are embedded within Maths lessons and developed consistently over time.
-We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts, such as making items to sell for profit during fairs, fundraising for charities, Holdfast savings accounts offered, etc. We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
+We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
+We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
 We are committed to developing children’s curiosity about the subject so that they can use it in other areas within school in other curriculum areas and to use it in their everyday life when they leave school.
 Through our Maths Curriculum, we strive to teach the children how important their numeracy skills will be in the real world.
 By giving this context to their learning, the children understand the value of Mathematics to them now, and in their futures.